bernedom/bernedom.github.io/_posts/2019-07-03-how-we-fail.md

 thumbnail: images/failure/thumbnail.png
 ---

 **"We only learn through failure.** This quote attributed to the legendary alpinist [Reinhold Messner](https://en.wikipedia.org/wiki/Reinhold_Messner) holds a lot of truth in it.
 Modern companies and organisations often have a culture where failure is not just accepted, but seen as strong opportunities for learning.
-Being able to fail without dire consequences, be it for the individual, teams or the organisation itself is a great enabler to foster creative, innovative work.
+Being able to fail without dire consequences, be it as an individual, as a team or the organisation itself is a great enabler to foster creative, innovative work.

 But is failure in every circumstance a good thing?
 Probably not.
 As a software engineer and climber I saw a few fails with sometimes quite drastic consequences.
 Which led me to analyze a bit closer on how and where we fail in what kind.
 Failures can be of a wide range of severity, ranging from "Oups, that could have gone better" to fatal and disastrous consequences.
 This severity can be split into four kinds of failure